harshrajput1506/catalogue_flutter/README.md

-Here’s your updated **README.md** file with the provided details and enhancements:

----

 # **Catalogue App**

 A Flutter-based catalogue app that displays a list of products, allows users to filter products by categories, and add items to a shopping cart.
 The app uses **BLoC** for state management, adheres to clean architecture principles, and ensures modularity for scalability.